letsencrypt/cp-cps/CPS.md

 ### Root OCSP Signing Certificate

-Signed by a Root CA Certificate, these Certificates may sign OCSP responses for Intermediate CA Certificates.
+Signed by a Root CA Certificate, these Certificates may sign OCSP responses for Subordinate CA Certificates.

 | Field or extension             | Value                                                                              |
 | ------------------------------ | ---------------------------------------------------------------------------------- |